felipelx07/buildpack-wildfly-postgres-datasource/README.md

 # Wildfly Buildpack + PostgresSQL module JDBC
-Simple buildpack script for download and configure Wildfly Application Server + download and install MySQL Module Into.
+Simple buildpack script for download and configure Wildfly Application Server + download and install PostgreSQL Module Into.
 Based on Linux shell.

 Ready to use!